Tesla says may seek new funding; shares up after SEC agreement

 So far, Tesla has raised funds through bank loans, several rounds of equity sales, issued convertible notes, a $1.8 billion junk bond sale, securitization of its vehicle leases and solar asset-backed notes.

-Tesla has raised $15.1 billion through 31 funding rounds, according to data from investor-tracking website Crunchbase.
+The company’s preferred method for raising capital in public debt markets has been through convertible securities, with seven issued since 2013.
+These have allowed it to raise funds at a lower interest rate than plain-vanilla bonds because investors are willing to accept a lower coupon for the prospect of converting the debt to equity.

+Of Tesla’s three convertibles to have reached maturity to date, however, only one has been converted into equity.
+The company’s stock failed to reach the conversion price for the other two, forcing it to repay the bondholders in cash.

-The company has paid off $920 million in debt earlier this year and a $566 million repayment is due in November.
+The company paid off $920 million in debt earlier this year and a $566 million repayment is due in November.

+“It’s all speculation but beyond the bond and equity markets Tesla could do a direct cash investment from an investor like a big private equity firm or a firm like SoftBank,” Morningstar analyst David Whiston said.

+He said the company is more likely to just issue equity, adding that “the share count is so small relative to big automakers and the cash raise would ease any investor anxiety that the market probably would not severely punish the dilution, if at all”.

 Tesla is rated six notches into noninvestment grade, or junk bond, territory by both Moody’s Investors Service and S&P Global Ratings.
 Both rating agencies have a negative outlook on the company’s debt.